 Huge, bustling start-up companies (especially in the technology industry) are more prone to hire young graduates at a lower price.

 Consider learning something new by taking a few courses or classes to refresh and update your skills.
-In today’s world, basic technology skills are an absolute must.
+In today’s world, basic technology skills are an absolute must for job search.

 Demonstrate your ability to learn by mastering skills such as word processing programs, spreadsheets, presentation and calendaring applications.
 When you have the basics down to a tee, try and master more advanced skills.

-Show prospective employers that you are on top of your game by updating your LinkedIn page and making sure that any social media accounts you have are organized and free of spam.
+Show prospective employers that you are on top of your game by updating your LinkedIn page and making sure that some social media accounts you have are organized and free of spam.

 Stay respectful and demonstrate your professionalism and skills in interview opportunities to show that you are not put out by working for and taking directions from younger managers.